The Recruiting Rodeo

 Photo by Logan Voss on Unsplash

-The JD states that the “Director of Recruiting” will recruit at the “leadership” level(s).
-While no exact titles are mentioned, I assume, having worked in talent acquisition for a large technology corporation, and having recruited out of pretty much every size tech company in America at some point, this means Director, Sr. Director, VP, SVP-, GM- and C-level — overseeing search firms, as needed.
+Well, for starters, the job description (aka, “JD”) states that the “Director of Recruiting” will be responsible for hiring talent at the company at the “leadership” level.
+While no exact titles are mentioned, I assume, having worked in talent acquisition for a large technology corporation, and having recruited out of pretty much every size tech company in America at some point, that this implies Director, Sr. Director, VP, SVP-, GM- and C-level positions — overseeing external search firms, as needed.

-Under its “What We Need To See” section, which in hip, tech company speak means “Requirements” or “Must Haves,”I read what I would expect to read for a position where the recruiter will be sourcing, identifying, engaging with, and interviewing talent, in consideration for “leadership-level” positions:
+Under the JD’s “What We Need To See” section, which in hip, tech company speak means “Requirements” or “Must Haves,”I read what I would expect to read for a position where the recruiter will be sourcing, identifying, engaging with, and interviewing talent, in consideration for “leadership-level” positions:

 “12+ years experience,” “leadership recruiting experience,” etc.

-Below the “What We Need To See” section is another category:
+Below the “What We Need To See” section is another category or section:

 “Ways To Stand Out From The Crowd.”

 In recruiter-speak, these are “Nice To Haves” vs. “Must Haves” — a “preference” vs. a “requirement.”
-And from experience, I know that these preferences count.
-A lot.
+And from experience, I know that these preferences count A LOT.
+As we have covered throughout The Recruiting Rodeo🐎, companies love to hire 🍎 to 🍎.

 Keep reading with a 7-day free trial